matt-olson.jpg

 12

-Cody Bellinger Chicago Cubs CF
+Cody Bellinger Chicago Cubs RF

 Bellinger barely made the mark to retain first base eligibility in 2025, but there's a good chance someone in your league will grab him to play outfield instead.
-He won't be a huge draw at either position, having failed to follow up on the MVP-caliber production from his resurgent 2023 but instead resembling Bryan Reynolds.
+He won't be a huge draw at either position, having failed to follow up on the MVP-caliber production from his resurgent 2023 but instead resembling Bryan Reynolds .

 13